ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 ![Connect Load]({{ '/user-docs/images/edge-solutions/moducop/io-modules/binaryiotypea/use-case-output1.svg' | relative_url }})

+**Warning** Do not leave the CI pin open!
+If the CI pin is left open, one I/O may affect the read-back level of the other I/O!
+{: .notice--warning}

 #### Using Inputs

 In case you want to use a pin as input, you can select whether the input needs to be driven to high or low.